circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Using Keys and Templates

 A cache-key is a _user-defined_ string that corresponds to a data cache.
 A cache-key can be created by interpolating **dynamic values** — these are called **templates**.
-Anything you see in a cachekey between curly braces is a template.
+Anything you see in a cache-key between curly braces is a template.
 Consider the following example:

 ```sh
 {% raw %}myapp-{{ checksum "package-lock.json" }}{% endraw %}